-1. Introduction While respecting the values and principles of NLR, our employees contribute to NLR's strategy and fulfill to NLR's mission.
+While respecting the values and principles of NLR, our employees contribute to NLR's strategy and fulfill to NLR's mission.
 In this way we show who we are, how we work and how we want to be seen by our clients and other stakeholders.

 The aerospace sector is international and growing - a sector in which numerous social, geopolitical and economic factors play a role and technological developments can proceed apace.
 Because it is a knowledge organisation, NLR follows these trends and developments, translates them into specific questions that are relevant to the market for which practical solutions can then be developed.

-2. The NLR brand and our profile We are an organisation with a really long history and a challenging future ahead of it, and we value the NLR brand, our brand identity and our core message highly.
+2. The NLR brand and our profile

+We are an organisation with a really long history and a challenging future ahead of it, and we value the NLR brand, our brand identity and our core message highly.

 The NLR house style is the most tangible element of the NLR brand.
 It reinforces our image and at the same time provides the foundation for all other expressions of the brand.
 The other cornerstone of brand management is the brand identity, NLR's underlying raison d'être.
 It is the leitmotif in the substantive messages, in both visual and audio terms, and it is enhanced in visual media by using the house style.
 Consistency, continuity and professionalism for a brand demand that those values should also appear in the design and outward appearance, i.e. the use of the house style.
 Only then can a brand be positioned successfully and anchored firmly in the consciousness and the perceptions of the target group.

 The NLR brand underpins our future.

-NLR's core message To allow a consistent image of NLR to be communicated to our current and existing clients, other stakeholders, press and other media, NLR uses a core message in its external communications.
+NLR's core message

+To allow a consistent image of NLR to be communicated to our current and existing clients, other stakeholders, press and other media, NLR uses a core message in its external communications.
 This message essentially states what NLR stands for, where NLR has a major role and what people can expect of NLR.
 Up-to-date core figures are also stated in it.
 This corporate message or boilerplate is used in presentations, press releases and other corporate communications.

-Royal NLR - Netherlands Aerospace Centre Royal NLR operates as an objective and independent research centre, working with its partners towards a better world tomorrow.
-As part of that, NLR offers innovative solutions and technical expertise, creating a strong competitive position for the commercial sector.
-NLR has been a centre of expertise for over a century now, with a deep-seated desire to keep innovating.
-It is an organisation that works to achieve sustainable, safe, efficient and effective aerospace operations.
-The combination of in-depth insights into customers' needs, multidisciplinary expertise and state-of- the-art research facilities makes rapid innovation possible.
-Both domestically and abroad, NLR plays a pivotal role between science, the commercial sector and governmental authorities, bridging the gap between fundamental research and practical applications.
-Additionally, NLR is one of the large technological institutes (GTIs) that have been collaborating over a decade in the Netherlands on applied research united in the TO2 federation.
-From its main offices in Amsterdam and Marknesse plus two satellite offices, NLR helps to create a safe and sustainable society.
-It works with partners on numerous programmes in both civil aviation and defence, including work on complex composite structures for commercial aircraft and on goal-oriented use of the F-35 fighter.
-Additionally, NLR helps to achieve both Dutch and European goals and climate objectives in line with the Luchtvaartnota (Aviation Policy Document), the European Green Deal and Flightpath 2050, and by participating in programs such as Luchtvaart in Transitie, Clean Aviation, Clean Hydrogen, and SESAR.
+Royal NLR - Netherlands Aerospace Centre

+Royal NLR acts as an impartial research centre, working with its partners to create a better world for tomorrow.
+It does so by offering innovative solutions and technical expertise, and by ensuring a strong competitive position for the commercial sector.

+NLR has been a centre of expertise for over a hundred years, with a deep-seated desire to keep renewing itself, making efforts to promote a sustainable, safe, efficient and effective aerospace sector.

+The combination of in-depth understanding of customer requirements, multidisciplinary expertise and state-ofthe-art research facilities makes rapid innovation possible.
+Both in the Netherlands and abroad, NLR plays a key role in bringing science, commercial sector and government together, bridging the gap between fundamental research and practical applications.
+Additionally, NLR has been cooperating on applied research in the Netherlands since 2010 as a 'large technological institution' (LTI) in the TO2 federation.

+From its main locations in Amsterdam and Marknesse plus two satellite branches, NLR has been helping create a safe and sustainable society and working with partners in numerous civilian and defence sector programs, including complex composite structures for passenger aircraft and to allow the F-35 fighter to be used effectively.
+NLR also implements Dutch and European objectives (e.g. for the climate) in accordance with the Aviation Policy Memorandum, the European Green Deal, Flightpath 2050, and by participating in programmes such as Clean Sky and SESAR.

 NLR's brand identity

+The brand promise: Dedicated to innovation in aerospace